bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/hippocrates.md

 * However, Eudoxus was born within a few years of the death of Hippocrates, and so there follows the intriguing question of how Hippocrates proved this theorem.
 * Since Eudemus seems entirely satisfied that Hippocrates does indeed have a correct proof, it seems almost certain from this circumstantial evidence that we can deduce that Hippocrates himself developed at least a variant of the method of exhaustion.

-Born about 470BC, Chios, Greece.
+Born about 470 BC, Chios, Greece.
 Died about 410 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hippocrates/)